nielsbasjes/yauaa/documentation/content/expect/Manipulations.md

 weight = 40
 +++
 ## Privacy
 Useragents have had a lot of information about the device and the browser in it.
-This has been so detailled in the past that there were many situations where the useragents could be used for tracking visitors very reliably.
+This has been so detailed in the past that there were many situations where the useragents could be used for tracking visitors very reliably.

 ### Reducing/Freezing the UserAgent
 So a few years ago in several browsers projects started to reduce the level of information in the UserAgent.
 As a direct consequence the analysis results will become less usefull over time as browsers will start taking away more and more information.